DAINTINESS-Group/DelianCubeEngine/README.md

 ## Usage
-For v.0.1, the usage is simple:
+For v.0.1 and v.0.2, the usage is simple:
 1. Start your DBMS (MySQL) service, if not running
 2. Start the Server of the project
 3. Alternatives